zjuter0126/pai/manual/cluster-admin/installation-guide.md

 #### Tips to Use CPU-only Worker

 Currently, the support for CPU-only worker is limited.
-The installation of OpenPAI requires at least one GPU worker to work, which means you cannot set up CPU-only worker from scratch.
-However, after PAI is successfully installed with GPU workers, you can attach CPU-only worker and set up a CPU-only virtual cluster.
+If you have both GPU workers and CPU workers, please first set up PAI with only GPU workers.
+After PAI is successfully installed, you can attach CPU-only workers to it and set up a CPU-only virtual cluster.
 Please refer to [How to use CPU Nodes](./how-to-use-cpu-nodes.md) for details.
+If you only have CPU workers, we haven't had an official installation support yet.
+Please submit an issue for feature request.

 ## Installation From Scratch